HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 To run the pipeline, you need to prepare a config file.
 The following config file can be used as example:

 - To run a single project, copy the template file `templates/single_project.conf` and adapt the parameters according to your input files and preferences.
-- To run multiple models, copy the template file `templates/shared_parameters.conf` and adapt the parameters according to your input files and preferences.
 - To create a profile for your HPC cluster, copy the template file `templates/profile_template.config` and adapt the parameters according to your HPC cluster configuration.
-Then use the profile in the pipeline execution by providing the new config file and the profile name, something like `-c myprofile.config -profile <profile_name>`.
+Then use the profile in the pipeline execution by providing the new config file and the profile name, something like `-c myprofile.config -profile singularity,<profile_name>`.

 ### Main parameters to adjust